Yelp.com: What is It?

 Additionally, a United States Department of Labor report on survival rates for businesses from 1994 to 2015 affirms just how hard it is for new businesses to survive.
 The report estimates roughly 50% of businesses fail after 5 years.
 Most interestingly, the report found that the construction and healthcare industry boast the highest rates of success.

-With the potential for such a significant impact on a restaurant’s business from just a small change in their Yelp rating, it is even more worrying that a 2013 Harvard Business Review found almost 1 in 5 reviews on Yelp are indeed fake, or roughly 20%.
+With the potential for such a significant impact on a restaurant’s business from just a small change in their Yelp rating, it is even more worrying that almost 1 in 5 reviews on Yelp are indeed fake, or roughly 20%.
 Fake reviews on Yelp have been on the rise since the early 2000s, and are up nearly 5% since 2006.

 So, What Should You Do?